bgd-labs/aave-cli/README.md

 ### View

-`aave-cli goverannce view` will start a command line ui for the aave governance.
+`aave-cli governance view` will start a command line ui for the aave governance.
 The command line ui, explains how to vote and generates the proofs needed for voting or registering roots.

 ### GetStorageRoots